Benefits of Black Tea, Who Knew?

 How to Store Black Tea

 Buy in small amounts.
-There is no need to buy a lot, moderation is important.
-Store your tea in airtight containers in a dark cool place.
-Black tea still contains about 3% moisture so storage is important.
+There is no need to buy a lot; moderation is important.
+Store your tea in airtight containers in a dark, cool place.
+Black tea still contains about 3% moisture, so storage is important.
 Do not expose your tea to the sun.
 Your tea should last you over 2 years (or more).

 Do not store in the refrigerator because of the condensation.
 Wood containers are not good either because they will not preserve the tea.
 Storing above the stove or a heat source is another bad idea.
 The heat can ruin the tea.
-Remember your tea can absorb odors around it, keep your tea away from your spices.
+Remember, your tea can absorb odors around it, so keep your tea away from your spices.
 That will become a very complicated mess.

 How To Brew your Black Tea